ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

   - Cluster must consist of at least one worker node ASG.

-- **Create an IAM OIDC identity provider for your cluster with the AWS Management Console**
+#### Create an IAM OIDC identity provider for your cluster with the AWS Management Console

-  - Open the Amazon EKS console.
+Open the Amazon EKS console.

-  - In the left pane, select Clusters, and then select the name of your cluster on the Clusters page.
+In the left pane, select Clusters, and then select the name of your cluster on the Clusters page.

-  - In the Details section on the Overview tab, note the value of the OpenID Connect provider URL.
+In the Details section on the Overview tab, note the value of the OpenID Connect provider URL.

-  - Open the IAM console at https://console.aws.amazon.com/iam/.
+Open the IAM console at: https://console.aws.amazon.com/iam/.

-  - In the left navigation pane, choose Identity Providers under Access management.
+In the left navigation pane, choose Identity Providers under Access management.
 If a Provider is listed that matches the URL for your cluster, then you already have a provider for your cluster.
 If a provider isn’t listed that matches the URL for your cluster, then you must create one.

-  - To create a provider, choose Add provider.
+To create a provider, choose Add provider.

-  - For Provider type, select OpenID Connect.
+For Provider type, select OpenID Connect.

-  - For Provider URL, enter the OIDC provider URL for your cluster.
+For Provider URL, enter the OIDC provider URL for your cluster.

-  - For Audience, enter sts.amazonaws.com.
+For Audience, enter sts.amazonaws.com.

+ - Stand for Security Token Service .
+And it ensures that tokens is only used for this purpose, for authentication

-  - (Optional) Add any tags, for example a tag to identify which cluster is for this provider.
+(Optional) Add any tags, for example a tag to identify which cluster is for this provider.

-  - Choose Add provider.
+Choose Add provider.

-- **Create a test IAM policy for your service accounts.**

-   - I Already created in **Create custom Autoscaler Policy for my NodeGroup**

-- **Create an IAM role for your service accounts in the console.**
+#### Create an IAM role for your service accounts in the console

-   - Retrieve the OIDC issuer URL from the Amazon EKS console description of your cluster .
+Retrieve the OIDC issuer URL from the Amazon EKS console description of your cluster .
 It will look something identical to: 'https://oidc.eks.us-east-1.amazonaws.com/id/xxxxxxxxxx'

-   - While creating a new IAM role, In the "Select type of trusted entity" section, choose "Web identity".
+While creating a new IAM role, In the "Select type of trusted entity" section, choose "Web identity".

-   - In the "Choose a web identity provider" section: For Identity provider, choose the URL for your cluster.
+In the "Choose a web identity provider" section: For Identity provider, choose the URL for your cluster.
 For Audience, type sts.amazonaws.com.

+ - This is going to authenticate and establish a trust between our EKS Cluster or Kubernetes Cluster and the AWS account.

-   - In the "Attach Policy" section, select the policy to use for your service account, that you created in Section B above.
+In the "Attach Policy" section, select the policy to use for your service account, that you created above

-   - After the role is created, choose the role in the console to open it for editing.
+After the role is created, choose the role in the console to open it for editing.

-   - Choose the "Trust relationships" tab, and then choose "Edit trust relationship".
+Choose the "Trust relationships" tab, and then choose "Edit trust relationship".
 Edit the OIDC provider suffix and change it from :aud to :sub.
 Replace sts.amazonaws.com to your service account ID.

   - Service Account ID is : `system:serviceaccount:<namespace>:<service-account-name>`.

-   - Update trust policy to finish.
+Update trust policy to finish.

 **Configure Tags on Autoscaling Group .
 Automate created by AWS**

-- Tags are also use in order for different Services or Component to Read and Detect some Information from each other .
+Tags are also use in order for different Services or Component to Read and Detect some Information from each other .
 This is one of the case where we have Tags that auto scaler that we will deploy inside Kubernetes will require to auto Discover Autoscaling group in the AWS account .
 So the Cluster Autoscaler Component, which I gonna deploy inside Kubernetes Cluster, needs to communicate with auto scaling group .
 For this communication to happen the Cluster auto Scaler first needs to detect the auto scaling group from AWS .
 And it happen by using these 2 tags : k8s.io/cluster-autoscaler/eks-cluster-test, k8s.io/cluster-autoscaler/enable

 **Deploy Cluster Autoscaler**

-- Using : kubectl apply -f <Autoscaler-Deployment-file> : ( https://raw.githubusercontent.com/kubernetes/autoscaler/master/cluster-autoscaler/cloudprovider/aws/examples/cluster-autoscaler-autodiscover.yaml )
+Using : kubectl apply -f <Autoscaler-Deployment-file> : ( https://raw.githubusercontent.com/kubernetes/autoscaler/master/cluster-autoscaler/cloudprovider/aws/examples/cluster-autoscaler-autodiscover.yaml )

-- In that Yamlfile :
+In that Yamlfile :

   - In the command part I have the Configuration where NodeGroup auto discover is configured using these tags : --node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<YOUR CLUSTER NAME>